 What month is best to visit New England?

-How many days do you need for a road trip to New England?
+How many days do you need to explore New England?

-I believe the 10 day itinerary above is perfect for a New England road trip, but you could easily adapt to a 5 or 7 day itinerary.
+10 days is a perfect amount of time to explore New England via a road trip, but you could easily adapt to a 5 or 7 day itinerary.
 If you needed to reduce the number of days I would limit Boston to just one day, and head straight from Acadia to Portland in one day with a short stop in Camden along the way.
+To see even more of New England, take a full 2 weeks.